Averydimbulb79/GPCH_kanban/README.md

 4. Displays the backup version.
 5. Requests confirmation before replacing existing data.

-Imported cards are automatically displayed according to the current sorting rules.

 ## Automatic Safety Backup

-Before an import replaces existing browser data, the application automatically exports the current dataset.
+Before imported data replaces the existing browser dataset, the application automatically exports the current data.

-Example:

-`GPCH_Crystal_Club_PreImport_Backup_2026-08-23_1411.json`

 This provides a recovery point if an incorrect or older backup is imported.